mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 ![Import mapping 1](resources/76_IMM_SD1.png)

 7. From the **Connector** tab, drag the `StableDiffusionResponse` entity next to `Root` and map the attribute.
-8. And the `StableDiffusionImageData` entity next to `Artifact` and also map the 3 attributes.
+8. And the `StableDiffusionImageData` entity next to `Artficat` and also map the 3 attributes.

 ![Import mapping 2](resources/77_IMM_SD2.png)

 Well done!
-Now we have all we need for the request and response to start modeling the logic in a Microflow!
+Now we have all we need for the request and response to start modeling the logic in a microflow!

 ### Build the Microflow to invoke Stable DIffusion XL